-As you can see below, Sailpoint's revenue growth has been decent over the last year, growing from quarterly revenue of $92.4 million, to $102.4 million.
+As you can see below, SailPoint's revenue growth has been strong over the last year, growing from quarterly revenue of $90.7 million, to $115.4 million.

 What makes the software as a service business so attractive is that once the software is developed, it typically shouldn't cost much to provide it as an ongoing service to customers.
-Sailpoint's gross profit margin, an important metric measuring how much money there is left after paying for servers, licences, technical support and other necessary running expenses was at 73% in Q2.
+SailPoint's gross profit margin, an important metric measuring how much money there is left after paying for servers, licenses, technical support and other necessary running expenses was at 69.5% in Q1.

-That means that for every $1 in revenue the company had $0.73 left to spend on developing new products, marketing & sales and the general administrative overhead.
-Despite it going down over the last year, this is still around the average of what we typically see in SaaS businesses.
-Gross margin has a major impact on a company’s ability to invest in developing new products and sales & marketing, which may ultimately determine the winner in a competitive market, so it is important to track.
+That means that for every $1 in revenue the company had $0.69 left to spend on developing new products, marketing & sales and the general administrative overhead.
+This would be considered a low gross margin for a SaaS company and it has been going down over the last year, which is probably the opposite direction shareholders would like to see it go.

-With market capitalisation of $4.56 billion Sailpoint is among smaller companies, but its more than $407.6 million in cash and the fact it is operating close to free cash flow break-even put it in a robust financial position to invest in growth.
+With a market capitalization of $6.04 billion SailPoint is among smaller companies, but its more than $414.6 million in cash and the fact it is operating close to free cash flow break-even put it in a robust financial position to invest in growth.

 It was good to see SailPoint outperform Wall St’s revenue expectations this quarter.
 And we were also glad to see good revenue growth.
 On the other hand, it was less good to see the pretty significant deterioration in gross margin.
 The company currently trades at $63.86 per share.